GoC-Spending/contracts-data-web/content/meta/it-procurement-guide.markdown

 Following this initial step, Government of Canada departments should undertake a comprehensive but incremental effort to migrate away from proprietary software products, including legacy database systems and information management products.
 The only exception to government-wide open source software requirements should be fully-managed cloud services (such as software-as-a-service products), fraud detection software in cases where public disclosure would reduce its effectiveness, and limited national security contexts.

 ### 6\.
-Improve the Extent and Quality of Publicly Disclosed IT Procurement Data
+Improve the extent and quality of publicly-disclosed IT procurement data

 **Beyond public spending disclosures, the Government of Canada should begin comprehensively tracking vendor performance on existing and future IT projects, and require that these performance reports are considered during IT procurement evaluations where the same vendors are candidates.** Under current procurement regulations, past vendor performance is not considered valid evaluation criteria, and vendors with a track record of consistent, large-scale IT project failures continue to successfully win bids as a result.
 Vendor performance reports should be completed for all IT and management consulting contracts, at the close-out of each contract or (for multi-year contracts) updated annually, and should be published publicly within a year of being written.